 History of Bordeaux

 The Fortified Towns Road leads to the largest wine-growing region in Bordeaux.
-The area allows visitors to stroll through history by exploring fortified towns like Sauveterre and Creon.
+The area allows exploration through history by exploring fortified towns like Sauveterre and Creon.
 Even abbeys like La Sauve Majeure inspire visitors to become history buffs.
 The wine-growing region called Entre-Deux-Mers means accurately “between two seas” due to the two rivers (Dordogne and Garonne) outlining the area.
 In this region, you bring a glass of wine to your lips and sip fruity, spirited reds, clarets and rosés, and a wide variety of sweet, crisp whites.

 Source